tytydraco/yessleep/out/Dont_play_the_Can_You_Hide_game_if_it_appears_on_your_phone.md

 You won’t find it on Google Play or the App Store.
 There’s nothing about the game on any public websites, other than this cautionary post.
 It doesn’t matter whether you’re a good or a bad person.
 It indiscriminately chooses targets.

 The point is that you can’t avoid the game.
 Nobody can.
-You might hear a reverberating ding from your phone — a death toll from the depths of Hell.
+You might hear a reverberating ding from your phone — a tolling bell of death from the depths of Hell.

-An incongruous window might pop up.
+And then an incongruous window might pop up.

 >“Can you hide?”

 >‘Yes’ — ‘No’

-Make sure you select ‘No’.

 When the window first appeared on my phone screen, I was stunned.
 I always presumed smartphones to be safer from the threat of viruses than computers.
 Especially a brand new iPhone.
 Isn’t Apple supposed to be superior to Microsoft when it comes to security?